brett-macisaac/bug-maui-scrollview-sizing/readme.md

 You'll notice two pages.
 Stay on the first page to begin with.
 You should see a list of numbers, which can be scrolled vertically.

 1. Click the 'Letters' button at the top of the page.
-You should now see a (smaller) list of letters (this is the BindableLayout.ItemsSource changing).
+You should now see a list of letters (this is the BindableLayout.ItemsSource changing).
 The ScrollView should have resized properly.
 2. Click the 'Numbers' button at the top of the page.
-You should once again see a  a (longer) list of numbers.
+You should once again see a list of numbers.
 Again, the ScrollView should have resized properly.
 3. Click the 'Toggle IsVisible' button in the top right.
 The list of numbers should disappear.
 4. Click the 'Letters' button at the top of the page.
 5. Click the 'Toggle IsVisible' button in the top right.
 The list of letters should appear; however, you should notice that the ScrollView didn't resize properly and has retained the height of the longer numbers list.